LocationSalburúa, Vitoria, Gasteiz, Spain

 ClientVISESA Vivienda y Suelo de Euskadi S.A.

-From the architect.
+Text description provided by the architects.
 The plot, in accordance with the criteria established by the town planning, is occupied by a 21 store-high tower and a continuous U-shaped block with a varying height between four and seven floors.
 All the front gates of the development are on the ground floor, as well as nine retail units.
 The two basement floors occupy the whole plot and house the garage, the box-rooms and technical rooms and the rest of the surface is used for council housing.

 The building is designed from a rationale of energy saving and economy of means, following the criteria established by the developer.